ludovico85/R-script-for-QGIS/README.md

 # R-script-for-QGIS
-A series of R script for QGIS
+A series of R scripts for QGIS

 R must be installed on your PC.
 The scripts use external R libraries (i.e., rgdal, raster, rgeos, ....).
 The libraries must be installed before running the code.